What Is CPI And How Is Inflation Measured?

 CPI takes into account items such as housing, food, education, transportation, health care and recreation.
 Generally speaking, when CPI goes up it indicates rising prices which can be indicative of an increase in inflation; when CPI goes down it suggests deflation.

-CPI gives governments, businesses and individuals valuable insight on what will most likely be needed to survive, develop and thrive in an ever-changing economic landscape.
+CPI gives governments, businesses and individuals valuable insight into what will most likely be needed to survive, develop and thrive in an ever-changing economic landscape.

 There are five inputs you need to fill out:

 1. The amount you would like to link to the CPI